 One way to stop a cold is by using garlic.
 It has wonderful health benefits, with the power to kill off viruses and bacteria that cause colds.
 So the benefit of garlic can be effective in stopping them.
 One method is to put a clove in your nose.
 You can also eat it to prevent colds.

-Studies on Its Health Benefits on Cold and Flu:
+Studies on the Health Benefits of Garlic on Cold Prevention and Flu

 It is generally considered to have antifungal and antibacterial compounds by inhibiting or killing “pathogenic bacteria” and fungi.
 In addition, some garlic benefits include high antioxidant properties.
 Healthy garlic oil has been used in the ears to prevent infection.
 If you notice your child suffering from frequent ear infections, perhaps consider some garlic oil in the ear as this has been shown to have positive results.